FawazQutami/Travelling-Salesman-Problem-Simulated-Annealing/README.md

 	++++++++++++++++++++++++++++++++++++++++++++++++++

 # Code written in Python.
-To start the execution open main.py file and then excute.
-You may need the below libraries:
+To start the execution open main.py file and then run the program.
+All py files are required to work.
+You need the below libraries:
 	1. numpy
- 2. matplotlib
+	2. matplotlib and basemap
- 3. basemap